-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain report amounts and disclosures.
-Accordingly, actual results could differ from those estimates.
+The financial statements have been prepared in conformity with generally accepted accounting principles as applicable to governments and, as such, include amounts based on informed estimates and judgments of management with consideration given to materiality.
+Actual results could differ from those estimates.

-NOTE 3: CASH AND CASH EQUIVALENTS
+NOTE 2: CASH AND INVESTMENTS